-KEFI will continue to provide the necessary management and financial support to TKGM until it establishes its own structures and becomes self-sufficient.
+KEFI will continue to provide the necessary management and financial support to TKGM until it establishes its own structures and becomes self- sufficient.
 The ability of KEFI to provide this ongoing support depends in turn upon the continued backing of KEFI in the capital markets.
-This has been the case since the formation of the Company and is set out in Note 2 of the Financial Statements (Going Concern) on page 52 and referenced in the Audit Report on page 43.
+This has been the case since the formation of the Company and is set out in Note 2 of the Financial Statements (Going Concern) and referenced in the Audit Report.
 The financial support provided by KEFI for TKGM has been sourced by KEFI primarily from issues of ordinary equity capital and from time to time we have availed ourselves of short-term bridging advances for working capital from shareholders.